zfellowes/DustOS/README.md

 I have modified some files to my own liking and used the OSDev wiki as guidance.

 ### Features
-Currently, DustOS targets works on i386 BIOS.
+Currently, DustOS works on i386 BIOS.

 It has no userspace, meaning you operate in ring 0 at all times.